Copy Constructors and Operators

 PlayerTwo = PlayerOne;

-In this case, our type contains a std::unique_ptr, which cannot be copied.
-As such, we get a similar error to what we had before if we attempt to use the = operator:
+In this case, our type has been updated to use a std::unique_ptr, which cannot be copied by default.
+As such, we'll get a compilation error if we try to use the = operator in this way:

 #include <iostream>